grbot/humgen-hpc/README.md

 The purpose of these scripts are to show how to use variant calling tools on the UCT hex cluster.
-It should not be considered as best practice steps for Human variant calling.
+It should not be considered as best practice for Human variant calling.

-1. Clone this repository into your local home directory on the cluster:
+1. Change to the humgen-hpc directory created earlier in the demonstration and then clone the repository: *git clone https://github.com/grbot/humgen-hpc.git scripts*

 2. Modify the *config.txt*.
 Change the project_dir path to point to location of where your processing would be done.